Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Foundational consequences

 So far, so good---but what about now?
 How strong really is the case of underdetermination raised by abnormal signal propagation?
-Are there genuine, concrete cases in which explicit alternative hypotheses for an arriving wave package in terms of non-geodesic (possibly even non-localised) sources are known or can be found?
+Are there genuine, concrete cases in which explicit alternative hypotheses for an arriving {part of the} wave package in terms of non-geodesic (possibly even non-localised) sources are known or can be found?

-In the remainder of this subsection we want to make progress on this complex of questions by comparing the situation of beam detection in astrophysics to that in a lab.
+Let us endeavour to make some progress on this complex of questions by comparing the situation of beam detection in astrophysics to that in a lab.
 The difference between beam detection in astrophysics and in a standard lab scenario is striking: while in the latter case the full extent of the beam can be studied from various perspectives (using all sorts of manipulations and measurement across the full length of the beam), in the former case the beam path is only known around its detection point (which is, given the distance the beam usually has travelled in an astrophysical context, a rather insignificant segment of the overall beam path).
 Therefore---much more than in the laboratory---in astrophysics theoretical background assumptions are required for making a statement on the full beam path.
-It is here that the results on abnormal light propagation in curved spacetime come in: they call into question the background assumption that wave signals follow the null geodesics of the background geometry; more than that: concrete alternatives for long-term beam propagation are provided (say in the form of specifically bent Airy wave packages), albeit only with respect to beam's \textit{path}.
+It is here that the results on abnormal light propagation in curved spacetime come in: they call into question the background assumption that detected parts of electromagnetic waves follow null geodesics of the background geometry; more than that: concrete alternatives for long-term beam propagation are provided (say in the form of specifically bent Airy wave packages), albeit only with respect to beam's \textit{path}.